-As a landlord (although you don’t employ your tenants) you have an obligation under the Health and Safety at Work Act (1974) to maintain the safety and integrity of electrical appliances in the following situations:
+As a landlord you have an obligation under a variety of regulations to maintain the safety and integrity of electrical appliances in the following situations:

 - Any case where members of the public are using appliances that you have supplied;